luckykk273/filtfilt/README.md

 # filtfilt
 A zero-phase digital filtering implementation in Python.
+**This repository is just to re-implement the `scipy.signal.filtfilt()` in pure Python.**

 # Usage
 If you only want to run the function `filtfilt()` without tests: